exOGit/ControllerCompanion_ChatpadBindings.cfg/README.md

-# ControllerCompanion_ChatpadBindings.cfg
+# README
-##### You will find here some bindings config files for the Xbox 360 controller chatpad to use with [Controller Companion](http://controllercompanion.com/)
+#### You will find here some bindings config files for the Xbox 360 controller chatpad to use with [Controller Companion](http://controllercompanion.com/)

 Controller Companion is an awesome software developed by [felizk](https://twitter.com/felizk) from "KogaTech", a dannish software company.
 This software allows you to replace your mouse and keyboard by any xbox 360 controller to navigate your computer.
 It is [available on steam](https://store.steampowered.com/app/367670/Controller_Companion/) for 2€ only (a real bargain).